antononcube/HowToBeADataScientistImpostor-book/Part-3-Data-analysis-techniques/ParetoPrincipleAdherenceExamples.md

 ## Movie ratings in MovieLens datasets

 Looking into the [MovieLens 20M dataset](http://grouplens.org/datasets/movielens/20m/), \[[6](http://grouplens.org/datasets/movielens/20m/)\],
-we can see that the Pareto princple holds for (1) most rated movies and (2) most active users.
+we can see that the Pareto principle holds for (1) most rated movies and (2) most active users.
 We can also see the manifestation of an exaggerated Pareto law -- 90% of all ratings are for 10% of the movies.

 !["MovieLens20M-MDensity-and-Pareto-plots"][25]